sktime/pytorch-forecasting/README.md

 Alternatively, you can install the package via conda

-`conda install pytorch-forecasting -c conda-forge`
+`conda install pytorch-forecasting pytorch -c pytorch>=1.7 -c conda-forge`

-If you do not have pytorch installed, install it is recommended to install it first from the pytorch channel.
+PyTorch Forecasting is now installed from the conda-forge channel while PyTorch is install from the pytorch channel.

-`conda install pytorch -c pytorch`

-If you have installed a version below PyTorch 1.6, update it:

-`conda update pytorch -c pytorch`

 # Documentation